21 Easy Front House Landscape Ideas for Curb Appeal

 Arrange these plants in clusters to create a stunning visual effect and to help butterflies find food easily.
 Don’t forget to add a shallow water source for butterflies to drink and a few rocks or logs for resting spots.

-Add a Water Feature
+Install a Front Yard Water Feature

-Add a Water Feature
+Install a Front Yard Water Feature

 Want to create a peaceful retreat in your front yard?
 Just add a water feature!
 Whether you choose a cute birdbath or go all out with a beautiful pond, the sound of running water can really set a relaxing vibe.